luca-dallalana/Project_IPM/README.md

 2. To create a solution of your own, you can duplicate the original source code with the following p5 editor link: https://editor.p5js.org/IPM23-24/sketches/lBtEAzXfd.

 ## Contents

+  -target.js - contains de target and border class that will be drawn.
+  -support.js - contains the screen that explains the project and the support variables/functions.
+  -sketch.js - contains the functions used in the iterations.
+  -ppi.js - calculates pixels per inch for each user's screen width -legendas.csv - contains the table of cities, along with additional information about them.